Paul-ike/code-challenge-test/README.md

 ## License and Copyright Information

-Copyright 2025 Mission Zero Technologies.
+Copyright 2025 Octavia Carbon Technologies.

 This project is open source and available under the [MIT License](LICENSE).